chuck808/M5Stack-Core2-Interval-Timer/README.md

 * The Set Num Reps should not go past sero
 * The M5.BtnC.pressedFor(500) needs inproving
 * Reduce flicker, even though using Sprites
+* Allow the Set Modes to navigate beckwards
+* RESTART current set times instead of just RESET